phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 #### Strategic differentiators

 PlantIO is differentiating from the competition in two main areas&mdash;it's pricing model and the product offering.
-Early calculations place the unit at a highly competititve average price point of £200, however the modular approach will provide numerous setup options to cater for a much wider range of budgets.
+Early calculations place the unit at a highly competitive average price point of £200, however the modular approach will provide numerous setup options to cater for a much wider range of budgets.

-The flexibility of our system stands it ahead of its' nearest competitors in Click&Grow in that it can grow a vast array of crops with less waste and higher efficiency.
+The flexibility of our system stands it ahead of its' nearest competitors in Click & Grow in that it can grow a vast array of crops with less waste and higher efficiency.
 As we begin to move into phase 2 we will also hold a distinct advantage over FarmBot in that our system provides much greater flexibility combined with extremely simple setup and the lack of a requirement for soil.

 #### Market Behaviours

-##### Awareness

-The first of four main market behaviour categories[1](#ref), awareness is generated at first through our initial press release and advertising campaigns, both online and via real demonstrations across the country
+**Awareness:** The first of four main market behaviour categories [[6]](#ref), awareness is generated at first through our initial press release and advertising campaigns, both online and via real demonstrations across the country

-##### Preference

-The market then proceeds to develop a preference by comparing our product to the competition&mdash;how do we compare to being able to buy fruit at 3am in a 24 hour local supermarket?
+**Preference:** The market then proceeds to develop a preference by comparing our product to the competition&mdash;how do we compare to being able to buy fruit at 3am in a 24 hour local supermarket?

-##### Engagement

-The third phase is engagement, hooking the user in and convincing them to commit. this pre-purchase decision will be attacked from a multitude of angles&mdash;from information overload in our documentation, community led advocacy, interactive onboarding and strong, impactful messaging.
+**Engagement:** The third phase is engagement, hooking the user in and convincing them to commit. this pre-purchase decision will be attacked from a multitude of angles&mdash;from information overload in our documentation, community led advocacy, interactive onboarding and strong, impactful messaging.

-##### Advocacy

-Referrals by word of mouth, we are focusing on pushing a community based approach for collective groups of advocates to impress upon the importance of our product to local communities.
+**Advocacy:** Referrals by word of mouth, we are focusing on pushing a community based approach for collective groups of advocates to impress upon the importance of our product to local communities.

 ### Product Strategy